5. Build and test components

 Testing and debugging

-You can use the following command to execute the component using Cast.
+You can use the following command to test the WASM component locally.
 This command is handy for testing components without having to deploy WAVS.

 An ID of 1 is Bitcoin.
 Nothing will be saved on-chain, just the output of the component is shown.